TheProdigyLeague/d1g174lx534f00d/client/README.md

 ### WebStorm

-You would need to have [WebStorm](https://www.jetbrains.com/webstorm/) and [JetBrains IDE Support](https://chrome.google.com/webstore/detail/jetbrains-ide-support/hmhgeddbohgjknpmjagkdomcpobmllji) Chrome extension installed.
+You would need to have [WebStorm](https://www.jetbrains.com/webstorm/) and [JetBrains IDE Support](https://chrome.google.com/webstore/detail/jetbrains-ide-support/hmhgeddbohgjknpmjagkdomcpobmllji) ~~Chrome extension installed.~~

 In the WebStorm menu `Run` select `Edit Configurations...`.
 Then click `+` and select `JavaScript Debug`.
 Paste `http://localhost:3000` into the URL field and save the configuration.

->Note: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](#advanced-configuration).
+>Note: The URL may be different if you've made adjustments via the [HOST or PORT environment variables](#advanced-configuration).

 Start your app by running `npm start`, then press `^D` on macOS or `F9` on Windows and Linux or click the green debug icon to start debugging in WebStorm.